pushpitjain2006/DeployerDock/README.md

-# Project: Git Website Builder and Deployer
+# DeployerDock: Git Website Builder and Deployer

 This project automates the deployment process for websites hosted on Git.
 It takes a Git repository URL as input, deploys the website, and provides the deployed website's ID and URL in the format `https://id.localhost:3001`.